Borassus: Cultivation and uses

 Palmyra palms are economically useful and widely cultivated, especially in South Asia and Southeast Asia.
 The palmyra palm has long been one of the most important trees of Cambodia and India, where it has over 800 uses.
-The leaves are used for thatching, mats, baskets, fans, hats, umbrellas, and as writing material.
+The leaves are used for thatching, mats, baskets, fans, hats, and umbrellas, and as writing material.

 In Sri Lanka, it is more common in the northern part of the country, where it has many uses including the production of jaggery from the syrup.

 In Cambodia, the tree is a national floral symbol/emblem that is seen growing around Angkor Wat.
 Palmyra palms can live for over 100 years.

 In ancient India, palmyra leaves were used as writing paper, with their parallel veins providing a useful rule.
-In India, mature leaves of suitable size, shape and texture were chosen and preserved by boiling in salt water with turmeric powder.
+In India, mature leaves of suitable size, shape, and texture were chosen and preserved by boiling in salt water with turmeric powder.
 Once dry enough, the leaf surfaces were polished with pumice, cut to the proper size and a hole was cut in one corner.
 Each leaf has four pages and a stylus is used to write; the style is cursive and interconnected.
 Completed leaves are then tied up as sheaves.

-The black timber is hard, heavy, and durable and highly valued for construction, especially in structures exposed to water, such as wharves, fences and boats.
+The black timber is hard, heavy, and durable and highly valued for construction, especially in structures exposed to water, such as wharves, fences, and boats.

 The tree yields many types of food.
 The young plants are cooked as a vegetable or roasted and pounded to make meal.
 The fruits are eaten roasted or raw, as are the young, jelly-like seeds.
 A sugary sap, called toddy, can be obtained from the young inflorescence, both male and female, and this is fermented to make a beverage called arrack, or concentrated to produce a crude sugar called jaggery/palm sugar.
-It is called Gula Jawa (Javanese sugar) in Indonesia and is widely used in Javanese cuisine.
-The roots can be dried to form Odiyal, a hard chewable snack.
-In addition, the tree sap is taken as a laxative, and medicinal values have been ascribed to other parts of the plant.
+It is called gula Jawa (Javanese sugar) in Indonesia and is widely used in Javanese cuisine.
+The roots can be dried to form odiyal, a hard, chewable snack.
+In addition, the tree sap is taken as a laxative, and medicinal value has been ascribed to other parts of the plant.

 In Tamil culture

-The palmyra tree (பனை மரம்) is the official tree of Tamil Nadu.
-It is highly respected and used by the people in Tamil Nadu.
+The palmyra tree (பனை மரம்) is the official tree of Tamil Nadu; it is highly respected and used by the people.
 The leaf of the tree is used for fan making.
 It is also placed for roofs.
 The leaves are placed on top of a house.
-It is also used for baskets, mats, hats and more.
+It is also used for baskets, mats, hats, and more.
 The fruit is eaten by many.
 The fruit is called nungu.
 This fruit is also used to make sweets.
 The wood is used for making beds, tables, chairs, cabinets and much more.
-In ancient times this plant's bark was used to make pencils to write on banana leaves.
-Srilankan Government has created a separate Palmyrah Development Board for the sectoral development and the Indian Government has also funded for the research.The project is aimed at reviving the palmyrah industry in Jaffna district, which has over 3.5 million palmyrah trees.
+In ancient times, this plant's bark was used to make pencils to write on banana leaves.
+The Sri Lankan government has created a separate Palmyra Development Board for the sectoral development and the Indian government has also funded for the research.
+The project is aimed at reviving the palmyra palm industry in Jaffna district, which has over 3.5 million trees.